thesourorange/azure-viz-02/README.md

 # azure-viz

-Azure Viz is a simple Video Indexer example that store the videos within Azure Blob
+Azure Viz 02 is an example of Microsoft's OCR services

 To allow for larger upload sizes than 10M change the web.conf within the 'site' directory